 Proper use of radar and radar plotting aids in both restricted visibility and clear weather can help prevent collisions and ensure the safety of the ship.
 Accidents can occur if the watch keeping officer is not fully conversant with the operation of the equipment.
 For reliable interpretation, it is essential that the radar operating controls be adjusted properly.

 In this article, we would like to discuss how to interpret and understand a radar screen display.
 Below attached is a picture of a radar screen and the keyboard.
-This article will help to understand the basic approach to the use of radar.
+This article will help to understand the basic approach to the use of marine radar.

 1. CHOICE OF RANGE SCALE: Appropriate range scales should be used depending on the prevailing circumstances and conditions of the environment the ship is in.
 Where two radars are used, one radar can be kept on a longer range scale to obtain advance warning of the approach of other vessels, changes in traffic density, or proximity to the coastline.
 The other radar can use a short range scale, which helps to detect smaller targets easily.
 Use the RANGE key in the keyboard to select the range desired.
 The ‘+’ key increases the range whereas the ‘-’ key decreases the range.